 These Ticket Vending Machines are easy to use as you can choose between English and Thai language on the touchscreen.
 Then you just need to choose your destination.
 If your destination isn’t listed on the screen, most probably you need to swap lines – you can do it by clicking blue or purple button on the top left of the touchscreen.
 The exact fare will appear on the screen.
 Tickets must be bought one by one on these Ticket Vending Machines.

 When the amount inserted will reach the required fare, your ticket (token) and change (given in coins only) will fall down into the windowed chamber below.
-Take the token and your change if any.
+Take the token and your change (if any).

 You can also buy your ticket from MRT Station Ticket Office.
-Just stand in a queue, proceed to one of the windows, tell your destination and a number of tickets, pay money and you will get a token and change if any.
+Just stand in a queue, proceed to one of the windows, tell your destination and a number of tickets, pay money and you will get a token and change (if any).

 Keep in mind that Single Journey Tickets are valid for travel on date of purchase only.

-It is also possible to purchase a Stored Value Card - a smart card which can be stored and topped up value for multiple rides.
+It is also possible to purchase a stored value MRT Card - a smart card which can be stored and topped up value for multiple rides.
 Bangkok MRT Card can be bought and topped at any MRT Station Ticket Office.

 When you get your token, proceed to the metallic gates.
 Green arrow signs indicate entry points - you need to choose one of them.

-Taking Bangkok MRT Train
+Taking Bangkok Metro

-On the ground level you will need to choose the platform.
+On the ground level, you will need to choose the platform.
 The platforms are named with the last station of the line and you just need to choose correct direction.
 MRT Blue and Purple lines connect at Tao Poon station and you might need to change the train and platform there.

 When you will get to the platform, you will notice that MRT platforms have yellow arrows pointing towards and back from the track.
 You should wait in a line behind the yellow arrows pointing to the track.